Sophia Dorothea of Hanover: Anglo-Prussian marriage alliance

 In 1729, negotiations for the British marriage alliance were disrupted by the activities of Frederick William's army recruiters.
 Frederick William wanted tall soldiers for his army; his agents went all over Germany paying or even kidnapping such men.
 They snatched men from Hanover, whose ruler was also the king of Great Britain.
 This caused diplomatic incidents, and Frederick William stopped all negotiations.
 But the queen renewed them.
 When Grumbkow revealed her independent negotiations to the king, the king stated that he would marry Wilhelmine to either a prince of Schwedt or Weissenfels, and that Sophia could consent or be imprisoned for life.

 She was advised by Borck to suggest Prince Frederick of Bayreuth as an alternative, which she did.
 Then she wrote to the queen of Great Britain, claiming illness.
 The reply was unsatisfactory, and the king learned of her pretense.
 Frederick William beat Wilhelmine in Sophia's presence, and Sophia agreed to drop the British marriage, provided that Wilhelmine was married to Frederick of Bayreuth, not the Duke of Saxe-Weissenfels.
 She fell genuinely ill shortly afterward, and successfully asked him to reconcile with their eldest son and daughter, and afterwards beat them only in private.

-Matters changed when the British ambassador Hotham arrived and officially suggested marriage between Wilhelmine and the Prince of Wales, providing the king agreed to marriage between Crown Prince Frederick and Amelia of Great Britain, and the dismissal of his favorite, the anti-British Grumbkow, whom they accused of treason against him.
+Matters changed when the British ambassador Hotham arrived and officially suggested marriage between Wilhelmine and the Prince of Wales, providing the king agreed to marriage between Crown Prince Frederick and Princess Amelia of Great Britain, and the dismissal of his favorite, the anti-British Grumbkow, whom they accused of treason against him.
 The king agreed to the terms, if proof of Grumbkow's guilt was shown, and if his son was appointed governor of Hanover.
 Grumbkow allied with Seckendorff to prevent the marriage alliance and thus his own fall, while the latter informed the king that the British suggestion was a result of the queen's intrigues to depose him in favor of his son and make Prussia a de facto British province through "the vain and haughty English daughter-in-law", whose extravagance would ruin the state.
 When ambassador Hotham returned with the proof of Grumbkow's guilt, the king reportedly flew into a rage and beat the ambassador.
 The queen had the crown prince write to Hotham and unsuccessfully ask him to reconcile with the king; before departing Prussia, however, he left the evidence against Grumbkow with the queen.